YashSakhareliya/Blogger/README.md

 - **🔀 Routing**: Handled by React Router for effortless navigation.
 - **📑 Form Handling**: Simplified with React Hook Form and validated for a better user experience.
 - **🔍 HTML Parsing**: Uses HTML React Parser to render dynamic content safely.
+- **☁️ Backend Services**: Managed with Appwrite for authentication, database, and storage.

 ---